 Labor Day has come and gone, which means its time to turn the page and delight in all that the season of autumn has to offer.
 To help your mind transition from summer to fall — from the leaves putting on a pigmentation-altering parade to pumpkin spice everything being in your face at all hours of the day — I've cobbled together a list of Michigan cider mills that'll certainly get you in the mood for sweater weather.

 So, grab your pumpkin spice latte, pull on that cardigan, and prepare to get a little frost on the pumpkin.
-Here are seven cider mill recommendations from yours truly (but really mostly from other people):
+Here are seven cider mill recommendations from yours truly (with a little help from my friends):

 1. Klein Cider Mill & Market (Sparta)

 Situated a tad south of Sparta, just off M-37, Klein Cider Mill & Market lies within a region in Michigan colloquially (and perhaps more widely) known as "the Ridge", what the Wikipedias call an "agricultural mecca" due to unique features (fertile clay loam soils, elevation, and proximity to Lake Michigan) that make it one of the prime fruit-growing regions in the entire world.
 After visiting in the fall of 2017 for the first time, I can also tell you they have a boatload of pumpkins, often at great prices.

 Apple Charlie's — the first cider mill I ever visited (at least in my adult life)!
 J. chilling off of I-275 between Ann Arbor and Detroit, Apple Charlie's comprises 95 acres of farmland and an unlimited amount of autumn-themed awesomeness in the form of pet-able animals, dwarf apple trees for easy picking, hayrides, and more.
 Sadly, when I visited a few years ago we arrived rather late and it was too dark to do much; less sadly, I walked away with a half-dozen donuts.